 This dish is full of Mediterranean flavors because of the lemon, garlic and olives if you choose to use them.
 The skewers are loaded with flavorful chicken and the artichoke hummus can be used to dip the meat in, for a tasty and filling AIP-friendly meal.
 If you are using wooden skewers you will need to soak them first, but I prefer metal skewers as they help make sure the chicken is cooked right through.

 Chicken and bacon together is a firm favorite in our family and these skewers are too!
-These make a fantastic keto and paleo-friendly appetizer, a satisfying main served with vegetables or salad and a sauce, or you can turn them into party food by chopping the chicken into bite-size pieces and rolling the bacon before sliding them onto the skewers.
-These also cook well in the oven so you don’t have to wait for a grill day!
+These make a fantastic AIP or Paleo-friendly appetizer, a satisfying main served with vegetables or salad and a sauce, or you can serve them up at pretty much any kind of party.
+These can be baked or cooked up on the grill – perfect for any time of the year!

 – Low Carb Yum